atedeg/mdm/docs/_docs/bounded-contexts/restocking.md

 The Restocking bounded context is responsible to fulfill the requests to order milk coming from the Milk Planning.
-Moreover, it keeps tracks of the quintals of stocked milk that could be used by other bounded contexts.
+Moreover, it keeps track of the quintals of stocked milk that could be used by other bounded contexts.
-Lastly, this bounded context also keeps tracks of other ingredients (e.g. rennet, salt, probiotics, etc.) and their consumption when a production is started.
+Lastly, this bounded context also keeps track of other ingredients (e.g. rennet, salt, probiotics, etc.) and their consumption when a production is started.

-# Ubiquitous Language
+## Ubiquitous Language

 {% include restocking-ul.md %}

-# Domain Events
+## Domain Events

-## Incoming Events
+### Incoming Events

 {% include restocking-incoming.md %}